Notice of Pre-AIA or AIA Status

 Regarding claim 16, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-16. (previously presented) The teaching device according to claim 1, wherein the execution state includes information related to a state, during execution of the executed command, of at least one of a force sensor, a visual sensor, an arc welding, a current or voltage sensor, and an I/O signal.
+16. (Currently Amended) The teaching device according to claim 1, wherein … of at least one of a force sensor, a visual sensor, an arc welding, a current or voltage sensor, and an I/O signal.
 (Paragraph 0148, "In the main view area MV, the temporal change of the force Fx in the X axis direction and the torque Tx around the X axis are displayed among the plurality of force measured by the force detector 130 at the time of executing the operation flow.
 In the main view area MV, it is possible to select and display any one or more temporal changes of force of the plurality of forces measured by the force detector 130.
 It is also possible to display the temporal change of the measured position of the TCP and the temporal change of the difference between the target position and the measured position of the TCP on the main view area MV.
 The period of displaying the result in the main view area MV can be an operation period of any one of the operation objects in the operation flow, or can be the entire period from the start to stop of the execution.
 For example, when any operation object is selected in the operation flow creation area FL, the execution result of the operation period of the operation object is displayed.
 When the sequence block SB1 is selected, the result of the entire period from the start to stop of the execution is displayed.
 The period of displaying result in the main view area MV may be an operation period over a plurality of continuing operation objects.
 The information of some execution results of the control program is also displayed in the result area RS.
 For example, for any operation object, it is possible to display the end state of the operation (success or failure), time required for the operation, force at the end of the operation, the position at the end of the operation, and the like in the result area RS.
 Other types of results than the one shown in FIG. 11A may be displayed in the main view area MV.
 For example, information related to the robot, such as the speed of the robot and the angle of each joint may be displayed.")

 Regarding claim 17, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-17. (New) The teaching device according to claim 1, wherein the program creation screen includes a first region that displays a list of the plurality of commands, (Paragraph 0063-0065, "(1) Main view area MV is an area for displaying options of operation objects and conditional branch objects to be described later, execution results of a control program, and the like.
+17. (Previously Presented) The teaching device according to claim 1, wherein the program creation screen includes a first region that displays a list of the plurality of commands, (Paragraph 0063-0065, "(1) Main view area MV is an area for displaying options of operation objects and conditional branch objects to be described later, execution results of a control program, and the like.

 (2) Operation flow creation area FL is an area for displaying the operation flows in which a plurality of objects are graphically placed in an editable manner.
 The work represented by the operation flow is also called “sequence”.